Mellanox/libvma/README.txt

 VMA_SELECT_POLL_OS_RATIO
-This will enable polling of the OS file descriptors while user thread calls select(), poll() or epoll_wait() and the VMA is busy in the offloaded sockets polling loop.
+This will enable polling of the OS file descriptors while user thread calls select() or poll() and the VMA is busy in the offloaded sockets polling loop.
 This will result in a signle poll of the not-offloaded sockets every VMA_SELECT_POLL_RATIO offlaoded sockets (CQ) polls.
 When disabled, only offlaoded sockets are polled.
 (See VMA_SELECT_POLL for more info)
 Disable with 0
 Default value is 10

 VMA_SELECT_SKIP_OS
-Similar to VMA_RX_SKIP_OS, but in select(), poll() or epoll_wait() this will force the VMA to check the non offloaded fd even though an offloaded socket has ready packets found while polling.
+Similar to VMA_RX_SKIP_OS, but in select() or poll() this will force the VMA to check the non offloaded fd even though an offloaded socket has ready packets found while polling.
 Default value is 4

 VMA_PROGRESS_ENGINE_INTERVAL